bahamas10/basher/README.md

 **Note:** `basher` doesn't attempt to check the version of bash running it.
-Because of this, if you attempt to run `basher` on any version less than the minimum supported, it may or may not work.
+Because of this, if you attempt to run `basher` on any version less than the minimum supported, it may not work.

 Configuration
 -------------